kiwicom/orbit/src/Button/README.md

   const YourComponent = props => <div {...props}>YourComponent</div>

 ## Accessibility
-A button is mainly used for indicating an action, submitting a data, opening a modal etc...
-If you want to use Button for navigation consider using a `<TextLink>` for that.
+A button is mainly used for indicating an action, submitting a data, opening a modal etc. If you want to use Button for navigation consider using a `<TextLink>` for that.

 * Use `ariaControls` prop to add `aria-controls` attribute to establish the relationship between button and element which is controlled by it. `aria-controls` works only with a unique `id` of an element.